jquaid0001/jquaid0001/README.md

 - 🔭 I’m currently working on more things than can be listed here...

-- 🌱 I’m currently learning JavaScript, Data Structures and Algorithms, and Linear Algebra
+- 🌱 I’m currently learning JavaScript, React, Data Structures and Algorithms, and Numerical Methods

-- ❓ Ask me about anything related to systems engineering or SwiftUI (yikes...)
+- ❓ Ask me about anything related to systems engineering or SwiftUI

 - ⚡ Fun fact: I once bowled a 279 in league.